Noel Martin MSc/Graduate Dip & MBACP

 In a nutshell, counselling is about being understood and about having another person truly listen to what matters to you in an accepting and non-judgmental environment.
 The minimum expectation, regardless of how qualified the therapist may well be, is to be in the presence of someone who is genuinely intrigued about your life and how you experience it.

 We often try to understand one another by using our own life experiences.
-Because we don't like the unknown, we often use what information we have at our disposal in building an understanding about others.There is something quite human about using our life experiences as a starting point, but there can be a problem with this:-
+Because we don't like the unknown, we often use what information we have at our disposal in building an understanding of others.There is something quite human about using our life experiences as a starting point, but there can be a problem with this:-

 The importance of not assuming: I make every effort not to assume how a person feels feel based on my own personal experience.
 We are all very different in how we perceive or interpret life.
 Two people standing next to each other looking at the same sunset will see something similar but not exactly the same.
 It is my intention to try and tune into your unique way of how and why you interpret life the way you do.